-Although the organizational field study data (i.e., study 1) provided support for our theorization that a threatening event is likely to result in favorable performance evaluations for employees who demonstrate incremental creativity, our scenario-based experimental data (i.e., studies 2 and 3) did not.
-As such, we conducted post-hoc analyses on study 2 and 3 data to better understand these results.
-Specifically, we examined the role of creativity preference of managers, which was included as a control variable in studies 2 and 3 (we did not have creativity preference as a variable in study 1).
-While we initially controlled for creativity preference considering its association with creativity-related outcomes (e.g., Berg, 2022), research also suggests that manager's creativity preferences affect how managers frame stimuli and interpret context (Dew, 2009).
-Accordingly, there is the possibility that managers' creativity preferences may influence how they interpret and respond to threatening events (stimuli) when evaluating incrementally creative employees (context) (see Appendix D for the full results).
-Study 2 data show that when the threat to organizational survival is high and creativity preference is low, there is a significant difference in manager evaluations of employee job performance for low- (M = 3.28) and high (M = 3.67) incremental creativity (F (1, 376) = 3.73, p = .07, $\eta^2 = .012$).
-Similarly, study 3 data show that when the threat to organizational survival is high and creativity preference is low, there is a significant difference in manager evaluations of employee job performance for low- (M = 3.28) and high (M = 3.67) incremental creativity (F (1, 376) = 3.73, p = .07, $\eta^2 = .012$).
-Similarly, study 3 data show that when the threat to organizational survival is high and creativity preference is low, there is a significant difference in manager evaluations of employee job performance for low- (M = 3.68) and high (M = 3.96) incremental creativity (F (1, 525) = 3.68, p = .05, $\eta^2 = .017$).
+Although the organizational field study data (i.e., Study 1) provided support for our theorization that a threatening event is likely to result in favorable performance evaluations for employees who demonstrate incremental creativity, our scenario-based experimental data (i.e., Studies 2 and 3) did not.
+As such, we conducted post-hoc analyses on the data from Studies 2 and 3 to better understand these results.
+Specifically, we examined the role of creativity preference of managers, which was included as a control variable in Studies 2 and 3 (we did not have creativity preference as a variable in Study 1).
+While we initially controlled for creativity preference considering its association with creativity-related outcomes (e.g., Berg, 2022), research also suggests that a manager's creativity preferences affect how they frame stimuli and interpret context (Dew, 2009).
+Accordingly, there is the possibility that managers' creativity preferences may influence how they interpret and respond to threatening events (stimuli) when evaluating incrementally creative employees (context; see Appendix D for the full results).
+Study 2 data show that when the threat to organizational survival is high and creativity preference is low, there is a significant difference in manager evaluations of employee job performance for low (M=3.28) and high (M=3.67) incremental creativity: F (1, 376) = 3.73, p = .07, $\eta^2 = .012$.
+Similarly, Study 3 data show that when the threat to organizational survival is high and creativity preference is low, there is a significant difference in manager evaluations of employee job performance for low (M = 3.68) and high (M = 3.96) incremental creativity: F $(1, 525) = 3.68, p = .05, \eta^2 = .017.$